 Individual retirement accounts (IRAs) are among the most common ways to save for retirement.
 But if you own an IRA and you're not fully funding it each year, you could be missing an opportunity for your investments to grow tax deferred.
-Two of the most frequently asked questions about IRAs are, "What are the IRA contribution limits?" and, "When is the IRA contribution deadline?"
 Below are the current Roth IRA and traditional IRA contribution limits and deadlines as well as details on how you can take advantage of these retirement savings options.

 IRA contribution limits

-Individuals can contribute up to the lesser of 100% of taxable compensation or the applicable limit below.
+You can contribute up to 100% of your taxable compensation or the limit listed below, whichever is lower.

 If you have more than one IRA (for example, a traditional IRA and a Roth IRA), your total combined contribution to all your accounts can't exceed the above limits.